 In waxing terminology, ‘double dipping’ is the act of putting the spatula back into the wax pot after wax has been applied to the skin.
 This has the potential to transfer bacteria, viruses, fungi, bodily fluids and dead skin cells back into to the wax pot, to then be applied on other clients.

 We have a ‘no double dipping’ policy that ensures our therapists are using a clean, disposable spatulas for each application of wax.

-This is a common cost cutting method for many salons/day spas.
+This is a common cost cutting method for many clinics.
 They will use the same spatula during your entire treatment.

 That spatula could have been used on several clients before you, in places you don’t want to imagine!